 Another friend, Ahmad Haider was successfully able to graduate from college with honors with an engineering degree; it took him 8 years, because of the hardships he faced.

-Then I read the story of Na’eem Abo Radi, a student from the Gaza strip, whom scored 99.4 % in his high school exit exam and could not afford going to college.
-Someone heard about this incredible student, and offered him a scholarship.
+Then I read the story of Na’eem Abo Radi, a student from the Gaza strip, who scored 99.4 % in his high school exit exam and could not afford going to college.
+Someone heard about this incredible student and offered him a scholarship.

-I would also like to take an opportunity to say thank you to those who helped make this dream possible.
+I would also like to take an opportunity to say thank you to those who helped to make this dream possible.
 I would like to start with my parents.
 Truly, they always influenced me and inspired me in the most positive way possible and I would like to share the dedication of this effort for their sake.
-In addition, I would like to thank my honorable and wonderful wife Angela Mizyed.
-Thank you for your unwavering support throughout this project.
-Special thanks also to my children (Advisors), Islam, Abdelhmaid, Amin, and Mohammad.
+Special thanks also to my children (Advisors), Islam (daughter), Abdelhamid, Amin, and Mohammad.
 You all have played a valuable part in this project.